 I grew up in Maine.
 My early years were spent helping my father, a carpenter, on camps and other building projects.
 Those few years planted the woodworking seed in me.
 During college I spent a summer at the county fairgrounds working on barns and other structures and knew someday I would work with wood.

-I began work at the Port Townsend School of Woodworking the next day and confirmed right away that woodworking and teaching are much more fun than spreadsheet and portfolios.
+I began work at the Port Townsend School of Woodworking the day after graduating from the NW School of Wooden Boat-building which confirmed right away that woodworking and teaching are much more fun than spreadsheet and portfolios.
 I look forward to introducing people to hand tool skills and refining existing techniques.